-Celebrating Jazz at the Crossroads, the Dance of Ellegua at Minton’s in Harlem
+Celebrating Jazz at the Crossroads and The Dance of Ellegua at Minton’s in Harlem

-The next installment titled El Gallo Mistico, marked the debut of a project led by the Cuban master percussionist Román Diaz and featured the pianist David Virelles.
+The next installment titled El Gallo Mistico marked the debut of a project led by the Cuban master percussionist Román Diaz and the pianist David Virelles.

-Between sets I spoke with Dita Sullivan, one of the most adventurous curators on the planet.
-I made Dita’s acquaintance last year, at the Jazz Standard, during part of her groundbreaking New Dimensions in Latin Jazz series, which presented the new wave of Latin American “jazzistas” in New York, many of whom would not be seen in a jazz club were not for her.
+Between sets, I spoke with Dita Sullivan, one of the most adventurous curators on the planet.
+I made Dita’s acquaintance at the Jazz Standard, during her groundbreaking New Dimensions in Latin Jazz series, which presents the new wave of Latin American “jazzistas.”
 Here’s what she had to say about Jazz at the Crossroads.

 IN CONVERSATION WITH PRESENTER, DITA SULLIVAN

 Tomas Pena: Congratulations on Jazz at the Crossroads – The Dance of Eleggua.
-It must be thrilling to present such an innovative series at this historic venue.
-Also, Congratulations to Minton’s for giving you the freedom to present this wonderful lineup.
+It must be thrilling to present such an innovative series at this historic venue — also, Congratulations to Minton’s for giving you the freedom to show the incredible lineup.

 Dita Sullivan: Well, I’m responding in part to Minton’s itself, in this new incarnation, as conceived by Richard Parsons, the owner, and by Alexander Smalls, the executive chef, and co-creator.
-Alexander – an artist in his own right, a former opera singer, and a great culinary innovator, has spent serious time in West Africa, cooking and exploring the culture.
-Out of that journey, he has created a new cuisine that expresses the impact of the African diaspora on the world – from Asia to the Americas.
-So in the programming, I kind of had to step up to the plate – pun intended – and bring music that matched the sophistication and complexity of the food.
+Alexander – an artist in his own right, a former opera singer, and a great culinary innovator who has spent time in West Africa, cooking and exploring the culture.
+Out of that journey, he created a new cuisine that expresses the impact of the African diaspora on the world – from Asia to the Americas.
+So in the programming, I had to step up to the plate – pun intended – and bring music that matched the sophistication and complexity of the food.

-The title is intriguing and mysterious.
-Obviously, there is more to it than meets the eye.
+The title is intriguing, mysterious.
+Obviously there is more to it than meets the eye.

 Yes, you’re right.
 Thinking about the impact of intersections of those cultures suggested the Yoruban deity Eleggua, a child-like trickster who is the guardian of all crossroads and doorways; he rules the portal where past and future meet.
 Then I remembered that the club is on a corner – and I knew that I was on the right track.

-Eleggua is a key figure in the cosmology of pan-African culture in the New World: think of blues guitarist Robert Johnson at the crossroads; he didn’t sell his soul to the devil – he met Eleggua.
-Eleggua is also the embodiment of the multiple doorways onto the African-Caribbean-New Orleans-Chicago-New York musical diaspora that is a trajectory of jazz; diasporas within each other, or leading into each other, with Harlem at the pinnacle.
+Eleggua is a crucial figure in the cosmology of pan-African culture in the New World.
+Think of blues guitarist Robert Johnson at the crossroads; he didn’t sell his soul to the devil – he met Eleggua.
+Also, Eleggua is the embodiment of the multiple doorways into the African-Caribbean-New Orleans-Chicago-New York musical diaspora that is a trajectory of jazz, diasporas within each other, leading into each other with Harlem at the pinnacle.

-My mission in presenting Latin jazz has been to show those experiences are connected by a current: one still not sufficiently acknowledged in official jazz history; the current of Afro-Caribbean-Latin music, which came out of the baroque, Creole culture of the Caribbean nexus that first flowered in New Orleans.
+My mission in presenting Latin jazz has been to show those experiences are connected by a current: one still not sufficiently acknowledged in jazz history.
+The current of Afro-Caribbean-Latin music that came out of the Creole culture of the Caribbean nexus that flowered in New Orleans.
 Latin jazz is not a mere tributary of jazz, but the river itself, the very source of jazz.

-Thinking about that brought me, by a commodius vicus of recirculation, to the Eleggua-like forces that initiated me into the music – Mario Rivera, the Dominican multi-reed player-trumpeter-percussionist – aka “the musicians’ musician”, and Mario Bauzá, the Cuban clarinetist-saxophonist-trumpeter-composer, and bandleader, creator of the first Afro-Cuban jazz band.
-And I realized that the two Marios were Eleggua figures, both and to the world: Mario Bauzá as the architect of Latin jazz – he is to the music what Frank Lloyd Wright is to buildings – and Mario Rivera as a prophet of the next generation.
-The festival is inspired by, and in honor of, them.
+Thinking about that brought me, by a commodious vicus of recirculation, to the Eleggua-like forces that initiated me into the music.
+Mario Rivera, the Dominican multi-reed player-trumpeter-percussionist and “the musicians’ musician.”
+And Mario Bauzá, the Cuban clarinetist-saxophonist-trumpeter-composer, and bandleader, creator of the first Afro-Cuban jazz band.
+I realized the two Marios were Eleggua figures, to me and the world.
+Mario Bauzá as the architect of Latin jazz – he is to the music what Frank Lloyd Wright is to buildings – and Mario Rivera as a prophet of the next generation.
+The festival is inspired by and in honor of them.

 It was all quite by chance.
 I had just come back to New York from living in Louisiana, and my cousin Bob, a musician, took me to the Village Gate for Salsa Meets Jazz.
 On that first night, I saw Mario Rivera, playing, and in that instant, my entire life changed direction.
 I got to know him by going to the Tuesday night Latin music shows at the midtown jazz loft, Soundscape, run by Verna Gillis, where the Gonzales brothers, Andy and Jerry, brought the music.